jesse-kaufman/video-edit/README.md

 - Removes all non-English audio streams
 - Removes all non-English subtitle streams
 - Removes all text-based subtitle streams
-- Converts all remaining audio streams to AAC (if not already in that format)
+- Maps and converts all remaining audio streams to AAC (if not already in that format)
-- Converts primary video stream to h265 (if not already in that format)
+- Maps and converts primary video stream to h265 (if not already in that format)
+- Maps all remaining image subtitle streams

 ### `set-metadata`\*